newslynx/newslynx-core/docs/api.rst

 * ``tag_ids`` - An array of tags to assign to this content item.
 * ``author_ids`` - An array of author ids to assign to this content item.
+* ``authors`` - An array of author names to assign to this content item.
+The API will attempt to reconcile these names with existing authors, if the author does not exist, the API will create one.

 *Provenance*